-We have drawn together a set of standards called "Respecting people and communities: ANZ's approach to human rights", which guide the way we treat our employees, promote a culture of respect with our clients and suppliers, and contribute to the communities where we operate.
-In October 2010, we rolled out our standards to ANZ employees in four languages: English, Indonesian Bahasa, Vietnamese and Chinese for staff based in Hong Kong and Taiwan.
+ANZ maintains a set of human rights standards called "Respecting people and communities: ANZ's approach to human rights", which guides the way we treat our employees, promote a culture of respect with our clients and suppliers and contribute to the communities where we operate.
+These standards are available to all ANZ employees in four languages: English, Indonesian Bahasa, Vietnamese and Chinese for staff based in Hong Kong and Taiwan.

-Our standards set out what we are doing to be respectful of local cultures and priorities, ensure we comply with laws and go further in situations where we have the responsibility, skills, resources and expertise to do so.
+Our standards were developed in October 2010 and set out what we are doing to be respectful of local cultures and priorities, ensure we comply with laws and go further in situations where we have the responsibility, skills, resources and expertise to do so.
 While some aspects of our standards are 'aspirational', we believe they are achievable and essential to living our brand and growing our business responsibly.
 Our standards are supported by our Code of Conduct and Ethics, and a number of Group-wide policies and initiatives which aim to protect and promote human rights.
-An essential part of our approach includes support of the UN Global Compact and OECD Guidelines for Multinational Enterprises and the application of the Equator Principles in all project finance transactions.
+Our approach includes support of the UN Global Compact and OECD Guidelines for Multinational Enterprises and application of external standards such as the Equator Principles to all project finance transactions.

 Specific business and functional areas have responsibility for ensuring we have policies and systems in place to effectively identify and manage our human rights impacts.
-For example, ANZ's Reputation Risk Committee plays an important role in enabling fast and effective identification and remediation of any human rights issues in our business dealings.
+For example, ANZ's Reputation Risk Committee plays an important role in identification and remediation of human rights issues in our business dealings.
+In addition we have embedded our standards into everyday business such as our People policies.

-Over the coming year we will continue to embed our standards into everyday business.
-This will include providing our employees in key business areas with training and education to support implementation.
-We will also work with our stakeholders - including our customers, business partners and suppliers - to encourage their support for our approach and standards while further incorporating them into our business practices, including communications, contracts, agreements and due diligence processes.
+ANZ provides our employees in key business areas with training and education.
+We also work with our stakeholders - including our customers, business partners and suppliers - to encourage their support for our approach and standards while further incorporating them into our business practices, including communications, contracts, agreements and due diligence processes.

 Each year, we set public targets and report progress on a business-wide program of work to respond to the most important issues and opportunities for our industry.
-These are our Corporate Responsibility (CR) targets, and include a commitment to "Continue implementation of our human rights standards including publicly reporting our progress".
-To guide our program of work, we established a cross-functional Human Rights Implementation Working Group, co-chaired by our Group General Manager Corporate Affairs and Group General Manager Employee Relations.
-The working group identified three specific implementation priorities for 2011:
+These are our Corporate Responsibility (CR) targets, and include commitments to: